-We are afraid to speak, and we know men don’t understand that.
+When women don’t say anything about their abuse, it’s because we’ve spent a lifetime observing the high cost of speaking up.
 Starting as girls, women get special training in the costs of revealing what men have done to us.
-We’re watching, and we see than the reception for speaking up hasn’t really changed.
-If we speak, we know what happens next.
+We know most men don’t understand that, but we see than the reception for speaking up hasn’t really changed since Anita Hill.

 You would attack us.

 You would say we asked for it.

 You would question what we were wearing, whether we were drinking, why we put ourselves in a vulnerable position.

 You would question our motives and our morals.

 You would call us liars and look for something to expose from our pasts and any weakness in our story.